Indulux Technologies - Induction Lighting Innovators - Library

 Cover Image

-A small custom embroidered gift store, was poorly lit with fluorescent troffer fixtures.
+A small custom embroidered gift store, was poorly lit with recessed fluorescent troffer fixtures.
 Staff complained they were having problems seeing fine needlework and matching colours.
-The fluorescent troffer fixtures were disabled and new Magnetic Induction lamp Low-bay fixtures with prismatic shades were installed.
+The fluorescent fixtures were disabled and new Magnetic Induction lamp Low-bay fixtures with prismatic shades were installed.
 Improved placement of the induction lamp fixtures eliminated operator shadows at the sewing machines.
 Incandescent halogen track-lights were replaced with LED lamps.

 In summary, the new magnetic induction fixtures and LED lamps provide much smoother, glare free lighting, at higher light levels, with improved colour rendering and significant energy savings.
 Electrical load was reduced from 1,150 W to 717 W - more than a 37% energy savings; Average light levels were improved from 365.8 to 595.5 Lux - more than 55% brighter!